 Hosted by the Island Institute since 1987, the Island Teachers Conference is an annual networking and professional development opportunity for island and coastal educators who share both the challenges and advantages of teaching in small, rural and geographically isolated communities.
 The conference provides a welcome respite from the professional isolation that many island educators experience.
 At the conference, participants and presenters have the opportunity to network, create and strengthen collaborations, and take part in high quality professional development specifically designed for the unique needs of island schools.

-The theme for this year’s all-virtual conference is “Striving for Equity: Rural Educators as Courageous Leaders,” and will focus on equity issues as they relate to the coronavirus, systemic racism, and rural education more broadly.
+The theme for our all-virtual conference in 2020 was “Striving for Equity: Rural Educators as Courageous Leaders,” which focused on equity issues as they relate to the coronavirus, systemic racism, and rural education more broadly.